First Baptist Church, Grass Valley

 Solid Rock Foursquare Church

 Solid Rock Healing Rooms are open on the first three Tuesdays of each month.
 The Healing Rooms are open to anyone who desires private personal prayer for physical, emotional or spiritual healing.
-We are open from 6:30 to 8:30 p.m.
+They are open from 6:30 – 8:30 p.m.

 Sierra Presbyterian Church

 The final summer Worship-In-The-Park sponsored by Sierra Presbyterian Church will be Sunday at 5 p.m.
 This will replace the usual Way Contemporary Service, which is usually at 11:30 a.m.
 There will be worship and music, a short talk by Tim Grebe and food.
 Pastor Scott Dickson will be speaking about “Stain Management” at the traditional 8:30 a.m. service and the contemporary 10 a.m. service, which will be held at the church.

 Our summer series, “Band of Believers,” concludes this Sunday with the message “Expanding Circle,” which focuses on Acts 8.
 Join us as we learn what God can do with a group of ordinary men and women who band together empowered by His Holy Spirit.
 Our new series, “Can You Hear Me Now?” begins Sunday, Sept.
 12.

 This week, our children will be learning about getting the job done when they study Nehemiah 1 2:1-10.

 Twin Cities Church meets every Sunday morning at 8:30, 10, and 11:30 at the Veteran’s Hall in Grass Valley at 255 S. Auburn St. Children (birth through fifth grade) meet during every Sunday morning service.
 Junior High Students meet at 10 a.m. in the Hennessy Multi Purpose Room and have small group Bible study at 8:30 a.m.
 Senior High students meet at 11:30 a.m. in the Hennessy Multi Purpose Room.